 How to Set up Pinterest Tags with Google Tag Manager

-This information was SO hard for me to find omg….
-I can’t even explain to you.
+This information was SO hard for me to find omg… I can’t even explain to you.
 It was a mish-mash of blog posts, Pinterest’s help guides, Youtube videos, and more.
-Also a lot of me needing wine just to try and comprehend all of the information.
+Also, a lot of me need wine just to try and comprehend all of the information.

-As I said above, I’m really not that tech savvy so I just wanted to convey the level of stuggling that it took to bring you this information in the easy-to-understand format that you’re about to experience today.
+As I said above, I’m really not that tech-savvy so I just wanted to convey the level of struggling that it took to bring you this information in the easy-to-understand format that you’re about to experience today.
 I would have LOVED to have this type of guide when I was figuring out Pinterest Tags (just sayin’)… I’m just joking around!
 You know I love helping you guys out.

 First, you need to sign up with Google Tag Manager.
-Just type it into Google, create an account and enter your website address.
+Create an account and enter your website address.